DFE-Digital/register-trainee-teachers/app/views/guidance/bulk_recommend_trainees.md

 ### 2. Download a CSV file listing trainees eligible to gain QTS or EYTS

-The CSV file includes data for all trainees who have both a teacher reference number (TRN) and either:

-- an expected end date in the past 6 months or the next 6 months
+The downloaded CSV file will include trainees that have an expected end date in the past 6 months or the next 6 months.
-- no expected end date

 The CSV file does not include trainees who have deferred or withdrawn.

-If a trainee’s expected end date is not in the period covered by the CSV file, you can choose to either:

-- update their expected end date so that it’s in the past 6 months or the next 6 months
-- change their QTS or EYTS status from within their individual trainee record
+You can change a trainee’s status to having gained QTS or EYTS from within their individual trainee record.

 ### 3. Fill in the date when each trainee gained QTS or EYTS